rishitharkulal04/Deepshield/README.md

 ### Home Page

-(Add screenshots here)
+> Add your screenshot here.

 ### Threat Assessment Dashboard

-(Add screenshots here)
+> Add your screenshot here.

 ### Legal Toolkit

-(Add screenshots here)
+> Add your screenshot here.

+### Leak Intelligence Module

+> Add your screenshot here.

 ---

 ## 🛡️ Use Cases

+DeepShield can help users to:

-- Detect deepfake and manipulated images.
+- Detect manipulated and AI-generated images.
-- Identify leaked or misused content online.
+- Identify leaked or misused content.
 - Generate legal documents for reporting incidents.
-- Assess threats and receive AI-powered recommendations.
+- Receive AI-powered threat assessments.
 - Monitor sensitive images securely.
+- Protect digital identity and privacy.

+---

+## 🔄 How It Works

+1. Upload an image or describe an incident.
+2. DeepShield analyzes the content using AI models.
+3. The platform performs threat and risk assessment.
+4. Leak intelligence and image analysis are generated.
+5. Legal recommendations are provided.
+6. Users can generate legal documents and reports.
+7. Continuous monitoring keeps users informed of potential threats.

 ---